Medicare-Medicaid General Information

 Q1.
 I have Medicare and Medicaid, both of which pay for most of my health care.
 But my doctor is telling me I still owe money.
 Is this right?

 A1.
-If you have both Medicare and Medicaid, and the service you received is covered under Medicare, your doctor's office cannot bill you for any Medicare co-pay costs.
-If you have Medicare Parts A and B (also known as Original Medicare) or are in a Medicare health plan, AND Medicaid helps you pay for Medicare premium deductibles, and coinsurance, you are probably a Qualified Medicare Beneficiary (QMB).
+If you have both Medicare and Medicaid, and the service you received is covered under Medicare, your doctor's office cannot bill you for any Medicare deductibles, coinsurances or copays.
+If you have Original Medicare or a Medicare Advantage plan, AND Medicaid helps you pay for Medicare premiums and other costs, you are probably a Qualified Medicare Beneficiary (QMB).
+All original Medicare and Medicare Advantage providers- whether they accept Medicaid or not- cannot charge a QMB beneficiary for Medicare cost-sharing.

 NOTE: Your doctor may bill you for Medicaid co-pays.
 Please check with your local Medicaid office to find out more about your Medicaid status, including Medicaid co-pays.
 If you are still being told to pay a Medicare co-pay and the service is covered by Medicare, please contact 1-800-MEDICARE to file an anonymous complaint.